aredden/flux-fp8-api/README.md

 ```

 Other things to change can be the

+-   `"text_enc_max_length": 512`
+    max length for the text encoder, 256 if you are using flux-schnell

+-   `"ae_quantization_dtype": "qfloat8"`
+    quantization dtype for the autoencoder, can be `qfloat8` or delete entry for no quantization, will use the float8 linear layer implementation included in this repo.

 -   `"text_enc_quantization_dtype": "qfloat8"`
     quantization dtype for the text encoder, if `qfloat8` or `qint2` will use quanto, `qint4`, `qint8` will use bitsandbytes